Anton-Tarazi/CSESProblemSet/GraphAlgorithms/notes.md

 **Planets Queries I**

 Binary Successor Lifting.
 For each node n store succ[k, n] where k is a power of 2.
-This allows the grid to be calculated in O(n log n) since for each node can calculate in constant time succ[k, n] = succ[k / 2][succ[k / 2][n]].
-Then for queries just look at each set bit and move to corresponding spot in succ grid.
+This allows the Grid to be calculated in O(n log n) since for each node can calculate in constant time succ[k, n] = succ[k / 2][succ[k / 2][n]].
+Then for queries just look at each set bit and move to corresponding spot in succ Grid.

 **Planets Queries II**
 **Planets Cycles**

 In successor graph every node is either in a cycle, or a predecessor to a cycle.
-For a node in a cycle, the distance till it encounters a node twice is the length of the cycle.
-And for a node that is a predecessor to a cycle, the distance is the distance to the cycle plus the length of the cycle.
-Use dfs with fancy return values to encode whether the node is in a cycle, if so what is the length of the cycle, and if not what is the distance to the cycle plus the length of the cycle.
-For every recursion, either discover a node that has already been explored and determined to be in/ out of a cycle, or loop back on path and create cycle.
+Therefore, dfs on any node will either loop back on itself, or reach a node that has already been processed (and that node is either in a cycle or a predecessor to one).
+In the first case, a return value of {cycle_length, -cycle_length + 1} is given.
+This signals that for the next cycle_length nodes when unwinding the recursion stack, set their distance to a repeat node to cycle_length.
+However, once unwound to the point of reaching the node that was originally rediscovered, need a new return value to signify the end of the cycle.
+Similarly, if instead of looping back on self path, dfs reaches a processed node, this needs to be encoded.
+The return value in this case is {-1, cycle_distance}, where cycle distance is the distance to the cycle, plus the length of the cycle.
+Then the distance for this new node is just cycle_distance + 1.

 **Road Reparation**